MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Changelog
 ```
+02/02/2023: Updated vvenc library and others on Windows FFmpeg VVCEasy build.
 29/01/2023: Updated vvenc, vvdec and other libraries on Windows FFmpeg VVCEasy build.
 10/01/2023: Updated vvenc latest and others.
 05/01/2023: Update Linux FFmpeg static builds (still does not work for FFplay static only, others working fine)